Other On-line Hearing Aid MuseumsThere

 article about hearing aid history by Matt Jacks (2008).

-about the history of hearing aids by Robert Weinkove (1998).
+of hearing aids by Robert Weinkove (1998).

 History of Hearing Aids (in Japanese) or